TS-code-netizen/CVision_Traffic_Signs/README.md

     Conclusion: Adding a hidden layer doubles up the accuracy for every iteration.

 **Conclusion**

-Model 6 is my final choice:
+Model 6 is my final choice
 - convolutional and pooling layers = 2, 2
 - numbers and sizes of filters for convolutional layers = 32, (3, 3)
 - pool sizes = (2, 2)